Skip to content

 Time to practice!
 Start by make a copy of the Stage 1B Exercises Document through the button below, just like you did with the Stage 1A Exercises Document.
 Each exercise has a folder, a "reference" tab (a preview of what the final model should look like), and a tab or two for doing your exercise in.
 Solutions are also provided in the 1B Exercise Solutions Document to check your work afterwards.

-1B Exercises Document 1B Exercise Solutions
+1B Exercises Document (COPY THIS) 1B Exercise Solutions

 Exercise 1: Simple Gearbox